schneiderfelipe/unrolled/README.md

 one about nested loops (see [#2](https://github.com/schneiderfelipe/unrolled/issues/2)).
 I expect to solve them some time soon.

+## Installation

+unrolled supports Nim 1.0.0+ and can be installed using [Nimble](https://github.com/nim-lang/Nimble):

+    $ nimble install unrolled

 ## Other projects

 - [Unrolled.jl](https://github.com/cstjean/Unrolled.jl) (Julia)